chapel-lang/chapel/doc/rst/language/spec/procedures.rst

  * The ``ref`` and ``const ref`` intents pass by reference.
-The ``ref`` intent allows modifications of the referred-to value within the function and can be important when the function is intended to mutate something.
-While ``const ref`` does not allow the function itself to modify the referred-to value, it allows aliasing updates to that value, unlike the ``const`` or default intent.
+The ``ref`` intent allows modifications of the referred-to value within the function and can be important when the function is intended to mutate its actual argument.
+While ``const ref`` does not allow the function itself to modify the referred-to value, the formal tracks updates to the actual through other variables or references, unlike the ``const`` or default intent.

  * The ``out`` intent moves a value out of the function.
 The ``inout`` intent is a combination of ``in`` and ``out``.